The Next Generation of Ownership and Stronger Local Economies

 This creeping multi-dimensional imbalance is further exacerbated by the rising origin and outcome differences between potential worker and existing employee owners.
 The former exceeds the latter in terms of diversity and population acceleration as gig economy “work more for less” and egregious worker misclassification practices advanced by grifter corporations deliberately confuse consumer choice with workplace justice.

 Today, “flattening the curves” means reconciliation not just of opposites but of those who should be collaborating instead of falling into a classical, unproductive “us-versus-them” traps sapping momentum, inspiration, outcomes and sacred time.
-All too often, demeaning one to advance the other results in a circular firing squad liquidating everyone in vicinity.
-The vicious cycle we most want to avoid is allowing those with wealth and power to subdivide and then exploit those without enough of either.
-Enablers who take the proffered thirty pieces of silver are even more guilty especially those purportedly selling two versions of workplace democracy and aspiration, one to the owners who pay them and one to the workers trying to believe them.
+All too often, demeaning one structure to advance the other results in a circular firing squad liquidating and re-marginalizing millions of workers voting with their feet for a better social and civic compact.

 The “Ownership4All” campaign holds that “building it back better” must include “fairer” to guarantee aspiring worker and employee owners receive transparently “best” practices.
 Learning the hard way that everything is downstream from culture, this campaign allows for hosting neighborhoods, barrios, boroughs and their emerging local worker-owner stakeholders shouldering these new social enterprises to have the freedom to choose the model and approach best culturally suited for them.
 Increasingly, ESG/SDG impact investor practitioners are learning that human, social and natural capitol can make or break financial capital starting with shared culture driving shared profitable returns on balance sheets uplifting those who do the work, their families, and communities.